xhuang9/craftvue/README.md

 # upload the database.sql file in the project root folder to your database,
 mysql -u root -pyourpassword yourdatabasename < database.sql
+# this craft install admin user's username is "admin" password is "admin12345"

 # install dependencies
 npm install # yarn